Net-Zero Materials Transition: Denim

 Regenerative agricultural practices are key to making cotton-based products, like denim, more sustainable.
 By adopting techniques that restore soil health, capture carbon, and promote biodiversity, cotton farmers can significantly reduce the environmental impact of denim production.

-For more about how to transistion cotton to net zero, read our article: Net Zero Materials Transition: Cotton.
+For more about how to transition to sustainable cotton, read our article: Sustainable Sourcing Challenges: Cotton

 Water-Saving Innovations in Denim Processing